Frédéric Leclercq: Career

 In 2005 Leclercq joined Dragonforce as a replacement to Adrian Lambert on the Sonic Firestorm tour.
 He released 5 albums with the band.
 He later parted with the band due to wanting to pursue other types of music on his own.
-Guitarist Herman Li once said," I didn't want to get Fred because he is such a phenomenal guitarist."
+Guitarist Herman Li once said," I didn't want to get Fred because he is such a phenomenal guitarist.", and "Our old bass player, Fred — we love Fred, but he wanted to join one of his favorite bands, Kreator, which is totally cool with us."

 On 16 September 2019, Kreator announced that Leclercq would replace Christian Giesler on Bass after having spent 25 years with the band.

 In 2020, Leclercq formed the musical project Amahiru with Japanese guitarist Saki.
 Saki performs lead guitar, while Leclercq plays lead, rhythm and bass guitar.
 The two first met in 2015 when Saki's band, Mary's Blood, opened for DragonForce in Hong Kong.
 Amahiru's self-titled debut album was released on 27 November 2020, and features British vocalist Archie Wilson, Dutch keyboardist Coen Janssen, and American drummer Mike Heller.
 It also features shakuhachi player Kifu Mitsuhashi, and guest performances by Elize Ryd and Sean Reinert.